DannBS89/villar_engenharia.github.io/README.md

  About This Project

-This project represents my first venture into the world of programming, and it has been quite a journey!
+This project represents my first time adventure into the world of programming, and it has been quite a journey!
 It began as a challenge to create something from scratch, and along the way, I learned invaluable skills and gained a deeper understanding of how software development works.

 As a newcomer, I encountered various hurdles, from debugging code to understanding the logic behind algorithms.
 Each obstacle taught me something new, and I found joy in overcoming these challenges.
 The process of transforming an idea into a functional application was both rewarding and inspiring.